Beginning the O Antiphons

 The ‘O’ Antiphons are liturgical antiphons prayed from December 17th to the 23rd, prayed with the Magnificat at Vespers (or Evening Prayer) and also included in the Alleluia verse at Mass.
 Each antiphon begins with the invocation ‘O’ and bears a Messianic title: O Wisdom, O Lord (Adonai), O Root of Jesse, O Key of David, O Rising Sun, O Desire of Nations, O Emmanuel.
 Originating from the 8th century, the author is unknown, but they are unparalleled in beauty capturing the longing for the coming of our Lord.
 O Come and tarry not!
-The Church recognizes our eagerness and impatience for the coming of Christmas.
+The Church recognizes our eagerness and impatience for the coming of Christ.
 In one week, centuries of the long expectation for the Messiah are summed up in seven short antiphons.

 I mentioned that in the Catechesis of the Good Shepherd atrium that for the youngest ages there are certain prophecies presented, and otherwise most of the Old Testament is not presented until they are older.
 The Prophecy of the Names is one given to the youngest child, Isaiah 9:5-6:

 For to us a child is born, to us a son is given; and the government will be upon his shoulder, and his name will be called Wonderful-Counselor, Mighty God, Everlasting Father, Prince of Peace.